 Children’s Mercy Hospitals & Clinics

 We offer a one year Pediatric Dermatology Fellowship approved by the ABD.
 Children’s Mercy Hospital is a free standing tertiary care children’s hospital located in Kansas City, Missouri which offers a diverse and rich clinical environment.
-Our faculty includes four Pediatric Dermatologists.
+Our faculty includes five Pediatric Dermatologists.
 The goal of our fellowship is to provide comprehensive training in pediatric dermatology through inpatient and outpatient clinical experiences which also includes several multidisciplinary specialty clinics, exposure to procedures relevant to Pediatric Dermatology (surgery and laser), participation in research, and an introduction to skills necessary for a career in academic medicine.
 We staff approximately 14,000 outpatient visits per year as we are the only Pediatric Dermatology specialty center in the region.
 We also provide inpatient consultation services at both the main hospital campus and at the South campus with approximately 200 new consultations per year.

 Children’s Hospital of The King’s Daughters at Eastern Virginia Medical School